Operating system hardening

 Users do not have the ability to install, uninstall or disable software.

-Application whitelisting is implemented using cryptographic hash rules, publisher certificate rules or path rules.
+Application control is implemented using cryptographic hash rules, publisher certificate rules or path rules.

-When implementing application whitelisting using publisher certificate rules, both publisher names and product names are used.
+When implementing application control using publisher certificate rules, both publisher names and product names are used.

-Microsoft’s latest recommended block rules are implemented to prevent application whitelisting bypasses.
+Microsoft’s latest recommended block rules are implemented to prevent application control bypasses.

-All users (with the exception of privileged users when performing specific administrative activities) cannot disable, bypass or be exempted from application whitelisting mechanisms.
+All users (with the exception of privileged users when performing specific administrative activities) cannot disable, bypass or be exempted from application control.

-Application whitelisting solutions are configured to generate event logs for failed execution attempts, including information such as the name of the blocked file, the date/time stamp and the username of the user attempting to execute the file.
+Application control is configured to generate event logs for failed execution attempts, including information such as the name of the blocked file, the date/time stamp and the username of the user attempting to execute the file.

 Enhanced Mitigation Experience Toolkit and Exploit protection